-- A satisfactory TOEFL (Test of English as a Foreign Language) Score, PET-A, or IELTS submitted or successful completion of ESLI. - A \$25.00 application fee using a money order. - 3.
-Two certified, translated copies of all transcripts, mark and diplomas direct from the university/college(s) to the Graduate School. Α minimum GPA of 3.00 (B average) at the undergraduate level for regular admission.
-A cumulative GPA of at least 2.50 at the undergraduate level (4.0 scale) is required for conditional status. - Certified Declaration of Financial Support on file in the Office of International Programs.
+- A satisfactory TOEFL (Test of English as a Foreign Language) Score submitted or successful completion of ESLI - 2.
+A \$25.00 application fee using a money order. - 3.
+Two certified, translated copies of all transcripts, mark sheets, and diplomas direct from the university/college(s) to the Graduate School.
+A minimum GPA of 3.00 (B average) at the undergraduate level for regular admission.
+A cumulative GPA of at least 2.50 at the undergraduate level (4.0 scale) is required for conditional status. - 4.
+Certified Declaration of Financial Support on file in the Office of International Programs.